1.4 million students. 580+ districts. 21 counties. 25+ years of data from the New Jersey Department of Education, in one clean R and Python interface.

 #> <fct> <dbl>

-Passaic City has 98% of students on free/reduced lunch.
-Nearby Westfield has under 2%.
+The highest-poverty NJ districts have 98% of students on free/reduced lunch.
+Affluent Westfield has under 2%.
 This 96-point gap captures NJ’s extreme wealth inequality.

 frl_all <- enr_current %>%